wso2/docs-mi/en/docs/learn/integration-tutorials/service-catalog-tutorial.md

 The API is now available in the **Developer** portal for consumers to access.

-### Step 9 - Subscribe to the API
+### Step 8: Use the API

-Now, let's assume you are an API consumer who wants to use the API.
-As a consumer, you need to first subscribe to the API.
+!!!
+Info "Before you begin"

+    Let's start the back-end hospital service.

+    1. Download the JAR file of the back-end service from [here](https://github.com/wso2-docs/WSO2_EI/blob/master/Back-End-Service/Hospital-Service-JDK11-2.0.0.jar).
+    2. Open a terminal, navigate to the location where you saved the back-end service.
+    3. Execute the following command to start the service:

+        ```bash
+        java -jar Hospital-Service-JDK11-2.0.0.jar
+        ```

 1. Sign in to the **Developer** portal: `https://localhost:9443/devportal/apis`.